Distributor Portal

 What a distributor portal should make easier.

-The right distributor portal should let brands share approved content sets in a way that is current, scoped, and easier for partner teams to use without repeated coordination from the brand side.
+The right distributor portal lets brands share approved content sets that are current, scoped, and ready to use — without repeated back-and-forth from the brand side.

 Distributor-ready content sets